 Hotel Rooms and Amenities:

-We rent eight simple hotel rooms in Goeppingen Hohenstaufen with private shower and WC in the room – ideal for business travelers, fitters, and tourists looking for accommodation in the Goeppingen district.
+We rent eight simple hotel rooms in Goeppingen Hohenstaufen with private shower and WC in the room – ideal for business travelers, contractors, and tourists looking for accommodation in the Goeppingen district.

 Important Information for Your Stay: